Ornithoprion: Skull

-The lower jaw of Ornithoprion was roughly 1.3 times the length of the rest of the skull, and had a mobile, forward-facing projection termed the mandibular rostrum.
-While similar rostra are known in other eugeneodonts, the structure was significantly longer in Ornithoprion, and both the rostrum and a correlating section of the snout were uniquely armored by rods of bone embedded in the skin.
-In life, the mandibular rostrum was likely to have been cylindrical in cross section and spear-like, with the exception of the rear portion which had a bulge that supported the teeth.
+The lower jaw of Ornithoprion was roughly 1.3 times the length of the rest of the skull, and had a jointed, forward-facing projection termed the mandibular rostrum.
+While similar rostra are known in several related fish, the structure was significantly longer in Ornithoprion, and both the rostrum and a correlating section of the snout were uniquely armored by rods of bone embedded in the skin.
+In life, the mandibular rostrum was likely to have been cylindrical in cross section, with the exception of the rear portion which had a small bulging projection underlying a set of teeth.
 There is no indication that the mandibular rostrum contained sensory organs.
 The rostrum articulated with the Meckel's cartilages (equivalent to the mandible) at a flexible joint, and a flattened keel of cartilage protruded from the bottom of the rostrum near this point of contact.
-The Meckel's cartilages themselves consisted of a pair of broad, flattened, nearly immobile cartilages, which articulated with the palatoquadrates.
+The Meckel's cartilages themselves consisted of a pair of broad, flattened, nearly immobile cartilages, which articulated with the palatoquadrates (equivalent to the upper jaws).
+Because of the shape of the Meckel's cartilages, the mouth was likely incapable of closing.

-The palatoquadrates, which typically form the upper jaws in living cartilaginous fish, were greatly reduced, and potentially fused partially with the cranium.
-This reduced state is unique among cartilaginous fish, and differs greatly from that seen in other eugeneodonts such as Helicoprion, in which the palatoquadrates were large and specialized, and potentially Fadenia, which may have had them entirely fused to the cranium (termed holostyly) or completely lost.
-The condition in O. hertwigi most closely resembled that of other caseodonts such as Caseodus and Eugeneodus, although the degree of reduction is much greater in Ornithoprion.
-The palatoquadrate had two points of articulation with the cranium; one with a process which may be the postorbital process at the back of the skull, and one beneath the eye socket.
+The palatoquadrates were greatly reduced, and potentially fused partially with the cranium.
+This differs greatly from related genera such as Helicoprion, in which the palatoquadrates were large and specialized, and potentially Fadenia, which may have had them entirely fused to the cranium or completely lost.
+The condition in Ornithoprion most closely resembled some other related genera such as Caseodus and Eugeneodus, although the degree of reduction is much greater in Ornithoprion.
+The palatoquadrate had two points of articulation with the cranium; one with a process which may have been the postorbital process at the back of the skull, and one beneath the eye socket.